 3. We both share strong social bonds with others

 This isn’t true of every human but most of us typically share close bonds with relatives, friends, partners, and spouses – perhaps even just one person.
 We may move away from the people we are close to but we often stay in touch.
 We talk on the phone, exchange emails, go out for dinner, pop round for a visit, spend the day in the park, go away on holiday together.
-We might even live with one person or several people who we are close to.
+We might even live with one person or several people to whom we are close.

 While this isn’t true of every orca, many typically spend their entire lives with the same group of individuals.
 These groups (or pods) are usually comprised of close relatives.
 Some orcas are known to have tighter social bonds than others, depending on the population they belong to.
 There is even evidence to suggest that prolonged life after reproduction in female orcas may have evolved so that they can continue to care for their older offspring, particularly their adult sons.